conversionratepros/Ai-Code-Gen-CB-PLP/readme.txt

+For ai:

 Background
 I am building AB tests using convert.com
 AB tests are build using JS and CSS.
 Examples can be refernced from this project.
+Do not apply styles where not specified.
+If it says element needs to be updated style wise and no style information is given, example, colour, do not apply your own style.

 General